Kizhakkambalam: Demographics

 Kizhakkambalam has a large Christian population with the Jacobite and Catholic denominations in the majority. and its official language is Malayalam.
 The area was originally a farming village, but the majority now work in secondary and tertiary industries.
 Corporations such as Anna, Kitex, Sevana, KG Packers, Blackcat, and Wireropes employ approximately 40% of local workers in corporate-related work.
 The amusement park Wonderla Kochi is located 3 km away from Kizhakkambalam.
 Some people believe that Kizhakkambalam's name came from a kahzak (meaning a hanging tree for the death sentence) that stood in the suburb in ancient times; others believe the name Kizhakkambalam came from the Kizhakkambalam Temple (Ambalam) located in the (Kizhak) east from Thrikkakara Temple.

 The total geographical area of village is 2281 hectares.
 Kizhakkambalam has a total population of 23,186 peoples.
 There are about 5,551 houses in Kizhakkambalam village.
-Perumbavoor is nearest town to Kizhakkambalam which is approximately 13km away.
+Perumbavoor is nearest town to Kizhakkambalam which is approximately 13 km away.